Puzzlepart/bestillingsportalen/Deployment-guide.md

 ### Flows

-Next, we will share the flows that are used by Provision Assist with admins that wish to view flow runs/edit the flows.
+Next, we will share the flows that are used by Bestillingsportalen with admins that wish to view flow runs/edit the flows.
 This step is optional but will avoid the need to sign in with the service account when viewing flow runs.
 Repeat these steps for each flow.

-Two flows are provided with the Provision Assist solution, these are:
+Two flows are provided with the Bestillingsportalen solution, these are:

 - Provisioning Request Approval - Provides an approval process for requests, see [Approval flow](/Approval-flow.md) for more details.
 - Check Space Availability - Checks to see if a space matching the supplied Title/URL already exists.
 This flow is executed when the 'Verify' button is clicked in the Power App.
 It uses the 'Office 365 Groups' connector to check for a group with the same details and also checks the 'Provisioning Requests' list for a matching request.
 Users may only proceed if the space does not exist or a request matching the same name does not already exist.
 If a request is found in the list and it was created by the SAME user, they are prompted to edit the other request instead.

 1. Navigate to the Power Apps portal as the service account.
 2. Click 'Flows' in the left pane.
-You will find two flows that are used by Provision Assist - **Provisioning Request Approval** and **Check Space Availability**.
+You will find two flows that are used by Bestillingsportalen - **Provisioning Request Approval** and **Check Space Availability**.
 3. Select the 'Provisioning Request Approval' flow and click 'Share' on the top menu.

 ![Share flow screenshot](/Images/PAShareFlow.png)